-The wider economy has a number of concerning factors.
-The consequences of Brexit did not manifest in any specific issues during 2021/22 however given this period remained far from normal this will continue to be monitored.
+Economy; The consequences of Brexit did not manifest in any specific issues during 2021/22 however given this period remained far from normal this will continue to be monitored.
 The impacts of the war in Ukraine and economic factors such as possible shortages in supplies, inflation, fuel and utilities are all of concern and will be closely monitored throughout the coming year.

-Any changes relating to the National Care Service will be analysed and reflected in our future plans.
+Any changes relating to the NCS will be analysed and reflected in our future plans.